yangshaun/AutoAnswerBot/README.md

 ## Answering

-1. Reside the `questions.json` from [IRFinalProject](https://github.com/UDICatNCHU/IRFinalProject) in your current directrory
+1. Reside the `questions.json` from [IRFinalProject](https://github.com/UDICatNCHU/IRFinalProject) in your current directory

 2. Execute `directed_answer_from_db`